Vincidax/alx_html_css/css_advanced/README.md

 ## Overview

 This project continues from the **HTML Advanced** tasks.
-Your goal is to style your page using CSS while following the design found in the provided Figma file.
+The goal is to style a page using CSS while following the design found in the provided Figma file.

 ## Objectives